 Facility Manager(s): The Tournament Director will nominate a Facility Manager(s) to be responsible for operations at one or more playing facilities.

 Referee Organization: The Tournament Director employs a referee organization to referee all games.
 The referee organization is independent from the tournament, the Tournament Director, Downtown Las Vegas Soccer Club (Downtown LVSC), and the City of Las Vegas.
 To maintain this independence, the Tournament Director will not over-rule referee decisions under any circumstance.

-- Guest Player Forms (up to five (5) per team).
+* Guest Player Forms (up to per team)

-- Laminated current year State Player/Coach Passes for USYS, USCS, USSSA, AYSO, and SAY.
-All passes must be from the same organization.
-No mixing of association passes will be accepted.
-Teams submitting mixed association passes will have to designate the association to apply to the team.
-Any players that do not have passes with the designated association will not be allowed to play.
+* Laminated current year State Player/Coach Passes or US Club Soccer, US Youth Soccer, USSSA, AYSO, SAY.
+Passes must be all from the same organization.
+No mixing of association cards will be accepted.
+Teams submitting mixed association cards will have to designate the association.
+Any players that are not carded with that specific association will not be allowed to play.

-- Player Passes from appropriate FIFA affiliate.
-If your association does not issue Player Passes, you will be required to present Passports or proof of entry to the U.S. and/or photo I.D.
+*Foreign Teams: Player Passes from appropriate FIFA affiliate.
+If your association does not issue Player Passes, you will be required to present Passports or proof of entry and/ or photo I.D.

 Pre-Game Check-in: Teams must check-in with the Field Marshal at the Field Marshal tent thirty (30) minutes prior to the scheduled game time.
 The Field Marshal will inspect player equipment, check players against the player passes and game cards, and issue any other necessary instructions.
 Teams are not permitted to participate in the game without conducting game check-in.
 The Field Marshals are at the games to assist you with anything you might need and to handle the administrative concerns of the games.
 They do not have authority over any decision normally made by a referee.
 The Field Marshals will hold the player, coach, and team official passes for both teams in their possession during the game; no exceptions.